more03625/be-beast/github/github-docs.md

     git config --global code.editor "code --wait"

-1. All the configration settings are stored in text files.
+1. All the configuration settings are stored in text files.
 You can open that text file using command

    ```
     git config --global -e